s0h311/ctp-4/README.md

 ## 2. **Run the Main Class**:

-Use the java command to run your Playground class and pass the necessary arguments.
+Use the java command to run your Application class and pass the necessary arguments.

 ### 2.1. **Example with Single File Input**: